Dionysiaca: Contents

 Hera prays to Gaia, who stirs her sons the Giants to fight Dionysus and they are slain.
-Dionysus wrestles with the daughter of King Sithon to win her hand and then slays the king when he wins.
+Dionysus wrestles with Pallene, the daughter of King Sithon, to win her hand and then slays the king when he wins.
 Dionysus goes to Asia Minor where he meets the nymph Aura.
 Aura vies with Artemis in a beauty contest, and Artemis, in spite, has Nemesis make Dionysus fall in love with Aura and pursue her.
 Ariadne appears to Dionysus in a dream and complains that he has forgotten her.
 Dionysus rapes Aura as she sleeps; when she awakes she goes mad and slaughters shepherds and destroys a shrine of Aphrodite.
 Artemis mocks the pregnant Aura as Nicaea helps her give birth to the twins after whom Mt.
 Dindymon is named.
 Aura tries to get a lion to eat the children, but they are saved and she is transformed into a spring.
 One of the children, Iacchus is given to Athena, Ariadne's crown is made a constellation, and Dionysus is enthroned on Olympus.